SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

 The ``DEFAULT`` value constraint specifies a value to use if one is not defined in an :ref:`insert` or :ref:`copy_from` statement.

-The value may be a literal, which is evaluated at the time the row is created.
+The value may either be a literal, **GETDATE()**, or Null, which is evaluated at the time the row is created.

 .. note:: The ``DEFAULT`` constraint only applies if the column does not have a value specified in the :ref:`insert` or :ref:`copy_from` statement.
 You can still insert a ``NULL`` into an nullable column by explicitly inserting ``NULL``.
 For example, ``INSERT INTO cool_animals VALUES (1, 'Gnu', NULL)``.